 Posted on March 6, 2015 by Kendra

 Did you know there are an estimated 75 operating breweries in Ontario that account for 1000 Ontario jobs?
 With craft beer sales more than doubling in the past five years, the craft beer industry is rapidly becoming an area where leadership and innovation thrive.
-In celebration of International Women’s Day and this year’s theme #MakeitHappen, we’re looking at the women who are helping to turn our craft brewery into Canada’s favorite Pilsner.
+In celebration of International Women’s Day we’re sharing just a few of the women who are helping our craft brewery become Canada’s Pilsner.

 For co-founder Greg Taylor, the company’s culture is the foundation of the Brewery’s success and therefore, finding the right staff is key:

 “Steam Whistle’s hiring process can involve up to five interviews, can include improv games and a meet & greet with future co-workers.
 A person’s work experience is only half the story.
 Our employees must embody the essence of a Good Beer Folk: unwavering passion, creativity, teamwork, and good values.”

 These criteria have helped build an incredibly talented team of individuals from diverse backgrounds – it’s built our family.”

 “Many of our senior positions are held by women and they are essential to our business’s success.”

 Included are the stories of some of the women in senior roles, sales roles, and quality assurance who #MakeitHappen for Steam Whistle.